Shriti-UM/shriti-um.github.io/_pages/about.md

 <!--<div class="column-left"> -->
 <p style="font-size: 18pt; font-style: bold;">About Me</p>

 Hi there!
 I am Shriti.
-I am an Assistant Professor at San Francisco State University in the Department of Computer Science.
+I am an Assistant Professor at Stanford University in the Department of Medicine Center for Biomedical Informatics Research and the Institute for Human-Centered Artificial Intelligence.
 <br>
 <br>
 I am a Human-Computer Interaction researcher with a primary focus on healthcare.
 I examine ways in which self-monitoring data is used or could be used by patients with chronic conditions and their clinicians to facilitate the care of chronic health conditions.
 I conceptualize, design, and evaluate novel tools and approaches to leverage personal health data towards the vision of enabling data-driven care.
 My research draws from the fields of human-computer interaction, information visualization, clinical-decision support, personal informatics, and chronic illness management to raise novel research questions that cut across disciplines.
 My work has been published in top Human-Computer Interaction venues including ACM CHI, IMWUT, and CSCW.